eLecCap1taL/CSRM/README.md

     </a>
 </p>

+## Welcome Horizon, the next generation of CSRM

-## What's CSRM?
+## What's Horizon?
-CSRM is a large-scale CS2 CFG project aimed at integrating and supporting all CS2 CFG functionalities while offering powerful customization options.
-It also features a custom radial radio, allowing players to visually access CSRM's functions in-game.
-CSRM is primarily designed for competitivee rules, meaning it operates under `sv_cheats 0`.
+Horizon is a large-scale CS2 CFG project aimed at integrating and supporting all CS2 CFG functionalities while offering powerful customization options.
+It also features a custom radial radio, allowing players to visually access Horizon's functions in-game.
+Horizon is primarily designed for competitivee rules, meaning it operates under `sv_cheats 0`.
 However, it also includes some features that can be used in personal practicees.

-In the future, with the CSRM CFG Manager, you'll be able to download and update your CSRM CFG online, with support for cross-version settings preservation.
+In the future, with the Horizon CFG Manager, you'll be able to download and update your Horizon CFG online, with support for cross-version settings preservation.
 Additionally, features like custom automated props and quickifications to resources will be supported.

-The ultimate goal of CSRM is to become the ONLY CFG you'll ever need for CS2. 👍
+The ultimate goal of Horizon is to become the ONLY CFG you'll ever need for CS2. 👍

-In most cases, using CSRM will not result in a VAC ban.
+In most cases, using Horizon will not result in a VAC ban.
 It is simply a CFG project. 👍

 ## Join our Discord